kiku99/plugin-ncloud-service-inven-collector/README.md

 ## Ncloud Service Endpoint (in use)

 ### ObjectStorage
-Naver Cloud Platform Object Storage provides the S3 API for storage management and use.
+Naver Cloud Platform Object Storage provides the S3 API for storage management and use.<br>
 Version: Amazon S3 v2006-03-01